robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 ### Accessibility

-Obviously when you're hiding markup in secret Shadow DOM sandboxes the issue of accessibility becomes pretty important.
-Steve Faulkner took a look at accessibility in Shadow DOM and seemed to be satisfied with what he found.
+Obviously when you're hiding markup in secret shadow DOM sandboxes the issue of accessibility becomes pretty important.
+Steve Faulkner took a look at accessibility in shadow DOM and seemed to be satisfied with what he found.

 > Results from initial testing indicate that inclusion of ARIA roles, states and properties in content wholly inside the Shadow DOM works fine.
 The accessibility information is exposed correctly via the accessibility API.
 Screen readers can access content in the Shadow DOM without issue.